 Vitamin B12 is found in almost all foods of animal origin and levels tend to be very low or non-existent in plant foods.
 Known as 'The Energy Vitamin', Vitamin B12 is essential for creating red-blood cells, digesting proteins and releasing energy from your food, and supporting your nervous system.

 The Iron in animal foods is relatively well absorbed.
 By contrast, less than 20% of Iron from plants is absorbed by your body.
 One of the first signs of Iron deficiency is tiredness and fatigue.
-As well helping maintain energy and reducing tiredness, Iron is essential for a healthy brain function and immune system.
+As well as helping maintain energy and reducing tiredness, Iron is essential for healthy brain function and the immune system.

-Lean more in 'Why Iron is so important, particularly for women'.
+Learn more in 'Why Iron is so important, particularly for women'.

 Good plant sources of Iron are wholegrains, dried fruits such as figs and apricots, green leafy vegetables, nuts and seeds.

 The best sources of Iodine are white fish, shellfish and dairy, so it is a mineral that can be low in plant-based diets.
-Iodine is necessary for normal functioning of the thyroid gland that regulates how your body expends energy, helping your cognitive function and skin health.
+Iodine is necessary for the normal functioning of the thyroid gland which regulates how your body expends energy, helping your cognitive function and skin health.
 Learn more in 'Vitamins for an underactive thyroid'.

 If you're following a plant-based diet, the best way to keep your Iodine levels healthy is through using seaweeds in your food, or by taking a vegan Daily Multi-Vitamin supplement.

-One study, by Oxford University, showed that non-meat eaters are at a higher risk of bone fractures, which may be due to lower intake of Calcium and Protein in their diet.
+One study, by Oxford University, showed that non-meat eaters are at a higher risk of bone fractures, which may be due to a lower intake of Calcium and Protein in their diet.

 If you are following a plant-based diet and not eating dairy products, ensure you get a good intake of Calcium rich plant foods such as kale, bok choy, broccoli, almonds and oranges, or consider a Bone & Muscle supplement which contains with calcium.